Zalefar/Udacity_Data_Analyst_ND/Project_5/Questions.md

 Logistic Regression Classifier Report:
              precision    recall  f1-score   support

-    non-poi       1.00      0.81      0.89        21
+    non-poi       1.00      0.86      0.92        14
-        poi       0.20      1.00      0.33         1
+        poi       0.33      1.00      0.50         1

-avg / total       0.96      0.82      0.87        22
+avg / total       0.96      0.87      0.89        15
 ```
 > NOTE: The following answer is based on my results from testing on my holdout test set.
 The results from the `tester.py` are different, however the essence of the results are the same.
 The test set uses more 'support' data points both non-poi and poi so the extremes in my results, the 100%, are mellowed out to much lower then 100%.
 That being said the result are proportionally very similar between my test data and the `tester.py` outcome.

 ***Answer:*** The classification report above tells us a few important things about the model's performance.
 The precision metric is indicating the percentage of relevant (that is positive and correct) predictions made by the model over all the positive predictions made by the model (correct or incorrect).
 In other words how many of the positive predictions made by the model are actually relevant (positive and correct) when compared to ground truth reality.
-Recall on the other hand compares the number of relevant (positive and correct) predictions made by the model vs. the total number of relevant (positive and correct) values that actually exist in ground truth reality.
+Recall on the other hand compares the number of relevant (positive and correct) predictions made by the model vs. the total number of relevant (positive and correct) values that actually exist in reality.
 In other words how many of the real relevant (positive and correct) ground truth values does our model identify compared to the total number that actually exists.
 The classification report above further breaks down the precision and recall for each of the possible labels non-poi and poi.
-Given this information we can say that according to this classification report our model does an excellent job of correctly identifying all non-poi's labels (perfect 100% of predictions are in reality correct) and less success with poi's (only 33% of are predicted positive labels are in reality actually real pois) when it makes such a prediction.
+Given this information we can say that according to this classification report our model does an excellent job of correctly identifying all non-poi's labels (perfect 100% of predictions are in reality correct) and less success with poi's (only 33% of are predicted positive labels are in reality actually real pois).
 Our model however has more success when it comes to correctly identifying all the actual poi (positive and correct) labels that exist in the test set data (100% perfect capture of all the possible positive poi labels that can be found in the test data set).
-We can see that it identifies most of the non-pois that can be found in reality in the test data set.
-Although this model is more likely to cause a greater workload for those tasked with looking into the individuals, as a result fo flagging more poi's than actually exist, the trade-off is in my mind worth it.
+We can see that it identifies most of the non-pois that can be found in the test data set.
+Although this model is more likely to cause a greater workload for those tasked with looking into the individuals, as a result of predicting more poi's than actually exist, the trade-off is in my mind worth it.
 I am more biased towards an algorithm that will correctly identify all of the poi's that do exist in reality even if it means flagging more innocent individuals for further scrutiny.